Perceptions Among Older Adults in California

 Published Date: August 21, 2022

 Findings: Researchers found that positive neighborhood perceptions were significantly associated with walking among older Hispanic and Asian adults.
-Older Hispanic adults with above median PNSCS report that they walk 6.3 percentage points more than non-Hispanic white adults.
+Older Hispanic adults with higher than median PNSCS report that they walk 6.3 percentage points more than non-Hispanic white adults.
 Older adults' perceptions of their neighbors and neighborhoods are positively correlated with walking.
-Policymakers can consider ways to improve neighborhood perceptions and relationships to help increase walking among minority older adults especially in low socioeconomic score neighborhoods.
+Policymakers can consider ways to improve neighborhood perceptions and relationships to help increase walking among older adults belonging to a minority group, especially in neighborhoods with low socioeconomic scores.